karan18misal/Secured_RISC_V/README.md

 -  ALU Module: Performs all arithmetic and logical operations (ADD, SUB, AND, OR, XOR, SLT, SLTU) required by the instruction set, and generates a zero flag for conditional branches.

+- Immediate Generator Module: The immediate generator extracts and sign-extends immediate values from different instruction formats.
+The module provides instruction format detection, immediate field extraction, sign extension to 32 bits, and support for all RISC-V immediate formats including I-type, S-type, B-type, U-type, and J-type.

 ## 3. Security Module (Encryption Unit)
 - The security module is placed between the memory unit and the register bank to conditionally transform data during transfers.